 Quick Links

 Skin cancer is the most common type of cancer that affects patients in the US, and basal cell carcinoma occurs the most often.
-While relatively common, basal cell carcinoma is also highly treatable, especially when it can be diagnosed early.
-If you notice signs of basal cell carcinoma, it is important to schedule an appointment with Dr. Damstetter at Reserve Dermatology in Glenview, Illinois as soon as possible.
+While relatively common, nonmelanoma skin cancers are also highly treatable, especially when it can be diagnosed early.
+If you notice signs of basal cell skin cancer, it is important to schedule an appointment with Dr. Damstetter at Reserve Dermatology in Glenview, Illinois as soon as possible.

 What is Basal Cell Carcinoma?

 Basal cell carcinoma is the most common type of skin cancer.
 This skin cancer is caused by uncontrolled and abnormal growth in the basal cells, or the outermost skin cells.
-However, compared to other types of skin cancer, basal cell carcinomas grow slowly and do not cause extensive damage if they are diagnosed and treated early.
+However, compared to other types of skin cancer (such as melanoma or squamous cell carcinoma), basal cell cancers grow slowly and do not cause extensive damage if they are diagnosed and treated early.

 Reviews